What is Animal Assisted Therapy?

 -Horses (known as Equine Assisted Therapy)

-What are the benefits of animal therapy?
+What are the benefits of animal assisted therapy?

 By interacting with animals, getting cuddles, affection, with a friendly pet at a time when someone cannot handle very much interaction from other humans due to illness, pain, trauma, or depression can help reduce blood pressure and improve overall cardiovascular health.
 It can also release endorphins that produce a calming effect and helps reduce loneliness stress and can build trust and confidence.